 UHT Peer Mentors

 G’day, we are the four new resident UHT Peer Mentors!
-Our names are Dominic Weintraub, Reis Low, Sodi Murphy-Shrives, and Jacob Sacher.
-We are all recent UoM graduates and alumni of the UHT Student Theatre community.
+Our names are Dominic Weintraub (he/him) and Sodi Murphy-Shrives (they/them).
+We are recent UoM graduates and alumni of the UHT Student Theatre community.

 So come say hi.
 Ask your questions.
-Participate in a workshop.
-Challenge us to a theatre challenge.
+Participate in a workshop...
+Challenge us to a dance battle.
 We’re here to help make theatre on campus as rewarding, dynamic, and accessible as possible.

 Please feel free to get in touch by emailing: UHTPeerMentors@gmail.com

 We are doing a lot of things, so check out Insta for updates about what we’re up to!

 A Bit About Us…

 Dominic Weintraub (he/him) is a theatre maker and arts facilitator based in Melbourne.
 A graduate from the University of Melbourne and the VCA, Dominic has performed for Arts Centre Melbourne in their collaboration with the NGV (Huddle); with American theatre makers Lawrence Lewis and Devon Paulson on ALONE – their first-ever Australian show; and with Punctim Inc. on their Green Room Award-winning artwork Public Cooling House.
 Working with the performance collective Pony Cam, he is involved in the creation of community-based, devised performances.